sassoftware/sas-visualanalytics-geowebmap/README.md

 https://sassoftware.github.io/sas-visualanalytics-geowebmap/.
 However,
 due to quota constraints, that deployment has no guaranteed availability nor any expectation of support.
 Do not rely upon it for production use.

+#### Assets (styles, fonts, and images)

+By default, ArcGIS JavaScript assets (approximately 40 MB) are distributed with the build.
+To distribute them most efficiently, the hosting web server should configure several mime types.
+An example [.htaccess](public/.htaccess) file is included.
+See developers.arcgis.com for further information.

+To load them from arcgis.com instead, two changes are required.
+The relevant code has been flagged with the comment "ASSET SOURCE".

 ## Application